Impediments to diffusion in quantum graphs: geometry-based upper bounds on the spectral gap: Laplacian on metric graphs: definitions and useful results

 In this paper we study the spectrum of the Laplacian $-\Delta$ on $\Graph$.
 More precisely, the operator acts as $-\frac{d^2}{dx^2}$ on the functions which are in the Sobolev space $H^2(0,\ell_\me)$ on each edge $\me\in \mE$.
 The domain $D(\Delta)$ of the operator is further restricted to functions that satisfy at any vertex $\mv \in \mV$ one of the following conditions: \begin{itemize} \item \emph{Standard}\footnote{Also known as Neumann--Kirchhoff, among other names; observe that on a degree-one vertex standard conditions agree with common Neumann ones.} conditions: at $\mv$, we demand continuity of the functions and that the sum of the normal derivatives at each vertex is zero (``Kirchhoff'' or ``current conservation'' condition):

 where $\nd{f}{\me}{\mv}$ is the normal derivative of $f$ on $\me$ at $\mv$, with $\nu = \nu_\me(\mv)$ pointing \emph{outward} (away from the edge $e$, towards the vertex); \item \emph{Dirichlet} conditions: at $\mv$, any functions in the domain of $\Delta$ should take on the value zero.
-We denote the set of vertices equipped with Dirichlet conditions by $\VertexSet_D$. \item \emph{Anti-periodic} conditions: at $\mv$ of degree 2,
+We denote the set of vertices equipped with Dirichlet conditions by $\VertexSet_D$. \item \emph{Anti-periodic}\footnote{The name ``anti-periodic'' goes back to the theory of Hill's operator, see, e.g., \cite{MarOst_ms75}.
+Some authors use the name ``signing conditions'' to highlight connections to the construction of combinatorial Ramanujan graphs \cite{BilLin_c06,MarSpiSri15}.
+For vertices of general degree, the corresponding conditions are often called ``anti-Kirchhoff'' conditions, as in, e.g., \cite[Classification~2.3.II]{RohSei20}.} conditions: at $\mv$ of degree 2,